nazil-the-professor/Machine-Learning_Diabetes_Prediction_system/README.md

 pip3 install virtualenv
 pip3 install matplotlib

-Make sure you update the location of the "diabetes.csv" on the  file "views.py" according to your     m location and then use
+Make sure you update the location of the "diabetes.csv" on the  file "views.py" according to your
+location and then use
 python manage.py runserver